renatoargh/centos/README.md

 There are several ways, the one I am used to is by using cron:

-Log in with root account, run `crontab -e` and add a any commands procedded by `@reboot`, for example:
+Log in with root account, run `crontab -e` then add any commands procedded by `@reboot`, for example:

 ```shell
 @reboot echo "this is a test" > test.txt